 - During long stretches without a truck in the winter a tote of supplies and equipment may be sent north as needed.
 Check with Toolik Logistics staff if you are trying to get something to camp outside of truck availability.

-- *Due to COVID-19 restrictions, many 2021 departures will be straight from the quarantine hotel.* Trucks depart from the Fairbanks garage at 9:00am
+- Trucks depart from the Fairbanks garage at 9:00am

-- *Due to COVID-19 restrictions, many 2021 departures will be straight from the quarantine hotel.* Please arrive at the garage 15-20 minutes before departure for an orientation and completion of any necessary paperwork.
+- Please arrive at the garage at 8:15am for an orientation, gear loading, and completion of any necessary paperwork.

 - While these vehicles (one ton diesel or gasoline crew cab pickups with enclosed toppers) are well equipped for Dalton Highway travel, not everyone is comfortable driving in these conditions.
 The scheduled truck runs do not automatically include a driver, rather passengers share driving responsibilities during the trip.

-- Researchers age 25 and over without any significant driving violations are eligible to drive the Toolik science trucks.
-Any passenger that is uncomfortable or ineligible to share driving responsibilities should notify Toolik Logistics when making their reservation.
+- Any passenger that is uncomfortable or ineligible to share driving responsibilities should notify Toolik Logistics when making their reservation.
 If a truck is without any eligible, experienced, or willing drivers, efforts will be made to arrange for one.
-All drivers will need to complete a release of driving record form (Driving Record Form), supply a copy of their driver's license, and receive a driving orientation.
+All drivers will need to complete a Vehicle Use Agreement and a Releace of Liability and Indemnity form, supply a copy of their driver's license, and receive a driving orientation.
 Forms will be emailed ahead of time for online completion before the day of travel.

-- Passengers are advised to pack ample food and drink for the drive. *Stops in public places are not permitted in 2021 due to COVID-19 restrictions* There are limited food options along the route, and not all groups choose to stop for meals.
-Prior to departure from Fairbanks ,those in the truck may agree on stopping at a local grocery store to obtain snacks for the drive north and any last minute items.
+- Passengers are advised to pack ample food and drink for the drive.
+There are limited food options along the route, and not all groups choose to stop for meals.
+Prior to departure from Fairbanks, those in the truck may agree on stopping at a local grocery store to obtain snacks for the drive north and any last minute items.